-If you have patrons in the "no reward" tier, or patrons who are pledging more than the tier they’re signed up for, we suggest you reach out to them to inform them that they may not have access to all your posts.
+If you have patrons in the "no tier" tier, or patrons who are pledging more than the tier they’re signed up for, we suggest you reach out to them to inform them that they may not have access to all your posts.

-Sample letter to “no reward” patrons
+Sample letter to “no tier” patrons